 The Ming Award was created by the NAACP National Board of Directors in April 1974 and is awarded annually to a lawyer who exemplifies the spirit of financial and personal sacrifice that Mr. Ming displayed in his legal work for the NAACP.

-NAACP General Counsel Kim M. Keenan states, “the Law Fellow Program continues to provide law students with first-hand exposure to every aspect of civil rights advocacy and many facets of the legal profession.
+The Law Fellow Program continues to provide law students with first-hand exposure to every aspect of civil rights advocacy and many facets of the legal profession.
 Through working with the Legal Department and networking with lawyers in many different legal arenas, our summer experience is an excellent opportunity for law students to see the multiple roles lawyers play in shaping American society.
 Many of our Law Fellows find this valuable opportunity expands what they believe is possible for their legal careers.
-One 2011 Law Fellow participant emphasized the program’s importance to her: ‘I met lawyers and judges and participated in discussions with practitioners about law and policy.
-I’ve gained a new and different perspective that has made a tremendous contribution to my personal and professional growth.’
-In our 12th year, we look forward to continuing and building upon our work growing the next generation of civil rights advocates.”
+One 2011 Law Fellow participant emphasized the program’s importance to her: “I met lawyers and judges and participated in discussions with practitioners about law and policy.
+I’ve gained a new and different perspective that has made a tremendous contribution to my personal and professional growth.”
+In our 13th year, we look forward to continuing and building upon our work growing the next generation of civil rights advocates.

 - Work with civil rights attorneys on relevant issues concerning economic justice, education, housing, voting rights and environmental justice;